at1as/BetteREST/README.md

 BetteR is a a REST testing client written in Ruby and served by Sinatra.

-<b>Usage</b>
+BetteR emphasises a both a clean and easy to understand interface, as well as allowing users to have a very granuler control over their requests (things like following redirects, verbosity of response, timeout intervals are all configurable).

+## Usage

     $cd BetteR
     $ruby rest.rb

-Connect to Sinatra via your browser
+Connect to Sinatra via your browser (swap for 4567 for listening port specified if not using the default)

     localhost:4567

-<b>Supported Browsers</b>

-  - Firefox
-  - Chrome
-  - Safari

-<b>Dependencies</b>
+## Dependencies

 Requires a ruby installation with the following Gems:
-- 'sinatra'
+- 'sinatra' (sudo gem install sinatra)
-- 'typhoeus'
+- 'typhoeus' (sudo gem install typhoeus)

-<b>Limitations</b>

-Currently only supports basic, payload and digest authentication. oAuth/oAuth2 will be added in future releases.
+## TODO

+* Add OAuth/OAuth2 support
+* Add ability to save requests
+* Add file upload and download